Dating can be a numbers game – put the technology to work with Unlimited Browsing

 Some guys are really into monogamy, and that’s totally cool.

-I’m pretty calm in a medical emergency, so if if I need to stand by and be ready to stab him with an Epipen, that’s no problem.
+We’re pretty calm in a medical emergency, so if we need to stand by to be ready to stab him with an EpiPen, that’s no problem.

-But I’m not brilliant with fussy eaters.
-When we go out for dinner, I want to try everything.
-I don’t want an endless discussion about whether the chef washed his hands after touching some peanuts.
+But we’re not brilliant with fussy eaters.
+When we go out for dinner, we want to try everything.
+We don’t want an endless discussion about whether the chef washed his hands after touching some peanuts.

 Top or bottom?

-The deal-breaker is this question.
-I don’t want a binary discussion about this is what we do or don’t do in bed.
-I like guys who are up for anything, who want to try new things, and are relaxed enough that sex is fun and a bit of a giggle, not some rigid role-play.
+The deal-breaker isn’t whatever the answer is, the deal-breaker is the question itself.
+We don’t want a binary discussion about this is what we do or don’t do in bed.
+We like guys who are up for anything, who want to try new things, and are relaxed enough to understand that sex is fun and a bit of a giggle, not some rigid role-play.